Two things were certain on my trip to Cuba.

 Even as you approach the city, you can see from a distance the mogotes – karstic mountains that make the characteristic landscape of Viñales – and how they transform from a detail in the distance to the main natural feature all 360 degrees around you.

 I fell in love with this place instantly, so I didn’t want to waste any minute there.
-Right after throwing my bags in my room, and a quick chat with my host, I arranged a horseback ride around the farms and tobacco fields.
+Right after throwing my bags in my room and having a quick chat with my host, I arranged a horseback ride around the farms and tobacco fields.

 I got so cranky and sad because I believe I got some great pictures I’ll most probably never duplicate.
 But, at least I have the memory of the moment, which is still more important than the pictures.

 Along the horseback ride, I had the chance to dip in a lake and go into a cave.
 I decided to skip both since the lake was quite underwhelming (and I’m not fond of swimming in murky lake water), and the cave was just a small extra along the way, not a highlight.

-After a couple of hours riding in the fields, I was back in town – ready to walk around and explore it.
+After a couple of hours of riding in the fields, I was back in town – ready to walk around and explore it.
 Viñales is really small, so I could walk from one corner to the other in 15 minutes.

 As I tried to connect to the signal, I heard a familiar female voice with a British accent coming right from behind me.
 But, the voice was not directed at me.

 After a cheerful hello and hugs between everyone at the party, we made plans to spend our time together in Viñales and play the rest by ear.